DUI Lawyers in Las Vegas, Nevada

 • A conviction includes no contest, a guilty plea, or a guilty verdict at trial.

-What are the available defenses in a DUI case in Nevada?
+DUI Lawyer Las Vegas: What are the available defenses in a DUI case?

 There are a variety of different defenses you can use to try to avoid being convicted.

-Because the prosecutor has the burden of proving guilt in a DUI case, one approach to take is to undermine their case against you.
+Because the prosecutor has the burden of proving guilt in a case involving Driving Under Influence, one approach to take is to undermine their case against you.
 If the prosecutor can’t convince the court that you’re guilty beyond a reasonable doubt, you shouldn’t be found guilty of drunk driving.

-The result of a BAC test is usually the most important evidence against you, so being able to show that the test is not reliable for some reason can create reasonable doubt.
+The result of a BAC test is usually the most important evidence against you, so showing that the test is unreliable for some reason can create reasonable doubt.
 The Intoxilyzer 5000EN machine is used in Nevada and the test is not infallible.
 Aside from the myriad instances described above in which breath tests have proved problematic, there are also medical conditions that can influence the result even when a test is performed properly.

-The condition of the machine and inexperience of the user may result in a test result that artificially inflates your blood alcohol concentration beyond the legal limit, so be sure your lawyer is ready to help you present your own expert witnesses who can testify about problems with the evidence.
+The machine’s condition and the user’s inexperience may result in a test result that artificially inflates your blood alcohol concentration beyond the legal limit, so be sure your lawyer is ready to help you present your own expert witnesses who can testify about problems with the evidence.

 Keeping evidence from being used against you is also an option to avoid conviction.
-If police stopped you in Las Vegas without justification or searched you without probable cause in violation of the Fourth Amendment, your criminal attorney can argue that evidence should be suppressed.
-If the judge believes police acted improperly and grants the motion to suppress the evidence, the prosecutor will be unable to present ANY evidence obtained as a part of the unlawful search (it is all considered fruit of the poisoned tree).
+Suppose police stopped you in Las Vegas without justification or searched you without probable cause in violation of the Fourth Amendment.
+In that case, the best Las Vegas DUI lawyers can argue that evidence should be suppressed.
+If the judge believes the police acted improperly and grants the motion to suppress the evidence, the prosecutor cannot present ANY evidence obtained as a part of the unlawful search (it is all considered the fruit of the poisoned tree).

 Without evidence, a prosecutor may be forced to drop the charges before your case even gets to trial, or a judge could dismiss the charges after your Las Vegas DUI attorney makes a pre-trial motion.
-If the case does somehow proceed to court, the prosecutor’s going to have a hard time meeting the burden of proof without evidence obtained from the traffic stop.
+If the case does somehow proceed to court, the prosecutor will have a hard time meeting the burden of proof without evidence obtained from the traffic stop.

 More Information

-A DUI case may seem routine or simple, but in reality, there are lots of ways the police mess up, the prosecutor asks for too strong a penalty, and that representing yourself can go wrong.
-The penalties are serious for DUI, and they increase as the number of convictions increases, too.
-Therefore, you want a strong and aggressive defense from the very first arrest.
+A DUI case in Las Vegas may seem routine or simple, but in reality, there are many ways the police mess up, the prosecutor asks for too strong a penalty, and representing yourself can go wrong.
+The penalties are serious for Driving Under Influence, and they increase as the number of convictions increases.
+Therefore, you want a strong, aggressive defense from the first arrest.